vdbe/net-arch/docs/basic-switch-operation.md

 ## MAC vs IP
 **MAC***
 - Does not change
-- Known as physical address assigned to the host NIC (Network Interface Cardd) **IP**
+- Known as physical address assigned to the host NIC (Network Interface Card)

+**IP**
 - Based on where the host is located, can change
 - Known as logical address because assigned logically